shestakov-dev/ClassCompassFrontend/README.md

 # ClassCompass Frontend

-React SPA (Shadcn UI + Tailwind)
+React SPA (Shadcn UI + Tailwind) frontend for the ClassCompass platform.

-Start locally:
+## Start locally

-Copy and rename the `.env.example` file to `.env`.
-Edit the `.env` file to set API URLs or your domain.
+Copy over the env example to `.env` and edit the values where needed.

 ```bash
 pnpm install